 Wagner chief Yevgeny Prigozhin on passenger list of crashed plane

-A private jet crashed in Russia on Wednesday, killing all 10 people on board, emergency officials said.
+Mercenary leader Yevgeny Prigozhin, who led a brief armed rebellion against Russia earlier this year, was on the passenger list of a private jet that crashed on Wednesday, killing all 10 people on board, emergency officials said.

 A plane carrying three pilots and seven passengers that was en route from Moscow to St Petersburg went down more than 60 miles north of the capital, according to officials cited by Russia’s state news agency Tass.